Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 then attended Manitoba Law School.
 She was called to the Bar in Manitoba in 1977.
 She practiced family law with Arpin and Company.
 She

-was made a Queen's Councel, recognizing her exceptional professional ability and was appointed a judge in the Family Division of the Manitoba Court Queen's Bench.
-She would become the first woman president of the Manitoba Bar Association in 1985.
+was made a Queen's Councel, recognizing her exceptional professional ability and was appointed a judge in the Family Division of the

-Source: Memorable Manitobans (accessed 2022)
+Source: Memorable

-Mary E. Dawson
+Mary Elizabeth Dawson

 Born June 24, 1942, Halifax, Nova Scotia.
-Mary graduated from McGill University, Montreal., Quebec, in 1966 with a Bachelor of Civil Law
+Died December 4, 2023, Ottawa, Ontario.
+Mary graduated from McGill University, Montreal,

-and went on to graduate from Dalhousie University, Halifax, Nova Scotia with a post graduate law degree.
-She also earned a Diplôme
+Quebec, in 1966 with a Bachelor of Civil Law and went on to graduate from Dalhousie University, Halifax, Nova Scotia with a post

-d’etudes supérieures en droit from the University of Ottawa.
+graduate law degree.
+She also earned a Diplôme d’etudes supérieures en droit from the University of Ottawa.
 She has taken the Bar in Ontario, Nova Scotia, and Quebec.
-In 1970 she began
+In 1970 she began working at the Canadian Department of Justice.
+And drafted such laws as the

-Act, and the Official Languages Act among others.
-She retired in 2005 as Associate Deputy Minister.
-In 1999 through2000 she was a
+Access to Information Act, the Privacy Act, the Canada Health Act, and the Official Languages Act among others.
+She retired in 2005

-Skelton-Clark Fellow at Queen’s University.
-After retiring in 2006 she was appointed to the Board of Governors of the Ottawa General
+as Associate Deputy Minister.
+In 1999 through2000 she was a Skelton-Clark Fellow at Queen’s University.
+After retiring in 2006 she was appointed to the Board of Governors of the Ottawa General Hospital and served on numerous other boards.
+In the pas she held

-Canadian member of the Joint Steering Committee of the Joint Canada-Russia project on Public Administration Reform in Russia.
-In 2007
+executive positions in the International Bar Association and was a Canadian member of the Joint Steering Committee of the Joint

-she was appointed a member of the Order of Canada.
+Canada-Russia project on Public Administration Reform in Russia.
+In 2007 she was appointed a member of the Order of Canada.

 Nathalie Des Rosiers SEE - Politicians

 née Denton.
 Born 1891.
 Laura studied law at university and was the 20th woman called to the Bar in Ontario in 1920.
-She was a co-founder
+She was a

-organization as they were not allowed in professional law associations.
-There was a need for young women lawyers to continue professional development, to have networking and advocacy.
-She and her brother, Frank Denton, carried on their father’s practice after his death.
-She
+continue professional development, to have networking and advocacy.
+She and her brother, Frank Denton, carried on their father’s

-married George Duff and the couple had one son.
-She served as an elected member of the Senate of Victoria College, University of Toronto
+practice after his death.
+She married George Duff and the couple had one son.
+She served as an elected member of the Senate of

-for many years.
+Victoria College, University of Toronto for many years.

 Source: Diversifying the Bar; lawyers making history.
 Online (accessed May 2013).
 (2023)

-Marlys Anne Edwardh
+Marlys Anne Edwards

 Born March 6, 1950.
 After earning her Bachelor of Arts. from Carleton University, Ottawa, Ontario and graduating from Osgoode Hall Law